0.0

 00.0 ℃

-Today's UV index in St Albans, Australia will be up to 2.3, indicating a low level of sun exposure for the average person.
+Today's UV index in St Albans, Australia will be up to 7, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in St Albans, Australia can be high, particularly during summer months.
 It's important to note that a high UV index can pose risks for skin damage and health issues.